kyma-project/kyma/tests/end-to-end/upgrade/README.md

-# End To End Upgrade Tests
+# End-to-end Upgrade Tests

 ## Overview

-This project contains end-to-end upgrade tests that are executed for Kyma [upgrade plan](https://github.com/kyma-project/test-infra/blob/master/prow/scripts/cluster-integration/kyma-gke-upgrade.sh) on CI.
+This project contains end-to-end upgrade tests run for the Kyma [upgrade plan](https://github.com/kyma-project/test-infra/blob/master/prow/scripts/cluster-integration/kyma-gke-upgrade.sh) on CI.
 The tests are written in Go.
-Implemented framework allows you to define two action:
+The framework allows you to define two actions:
-- prepare data
+- Preparing the data
-- execute tests against prepared data
+- Running tests against the prepared data

 ## Prerequisites